Sustainability Platform

 act humangearily

 We believe that change starts within the culture of our company.
 We’ve toured the facilities of Recology (San Francisco’s standard-setting recycling and waste management provider) multiple times to get a first-hand look at the enormity of the problem created by excess waste.
 This way, we can ensure that everything we’re doing in our office and with our product packaging conforms to the latest standards in recyclability, including collecting batteries, electronics, plastic bags, and other films for special recycling.
 We encourage our employees to take public transportation by covering the cost of their commute.
 We’ve volunteered at Bay Area non-profits – planting trees, cleaning up our parks, getting food to people and making meals for those in need.
-We’ve also donated Kiva, a micro-lending organization where our funds can be lent and re-lent to new, helpful projects again and again.
+We’ve also donated to Kiva, a micro-lending organization where our funds can be lent and re-lent to new, helpful projects again and again.
 In short, we’re trying to be kind humans – kind to the planet and kind to other humans.

 This sustainability platform will no doubt evolve over time.
 There’s certainly more we can do, but we think this is a good start.
 We’re looking forward to building on this platform in the future.